-There are seven volunteer fire departments, operating from eight stations with 488 active members operating 75 pieces of equipment ranging from 100-foot aerial ladder trucks, 1,500 GPM pumpers to small four-wheel drive vehicles for woods and brush fire suppression work and chiefs command vehicles.
+There are seven volunteer fire departments, operating from eight stations with 488 active members operating 75 pieces of equipment ranging from 100-foot aerial ladder trucks, 1,500 GPM pumpers to small four-wheel drive vehicles for woods and brush fire suppression work and chief's command vehicles.
 The departments are financed from state, county, dedicated fire property tax and private fund-raising sources.

-There are also nine volunteer rescue squads, operating from eight stations with 427 active members operating 38 ambulances and eight command and utility vehicles.
+There are seven volunteer rescue squads, operating from eight stations with 427 active members operating 38 ambulances and eight command and utility vehicles.
 Except for one Combined Volunteer Fire Department and Rescue Squad, rescue squads are independent organizations not associated with the volunteer fire departments.
-ALS (Advanced Life Support of St. Mary's County) is county funded.
+ALS (Advanced Life Support of St. Mary's County) is an independent entity that was formed, sanctioned and funded by the CSMC.